bcomnes/top-bun/README.md

 Now the `blog.layout.js` becomes a nested layout of `root.layout.js`.
 No magic, just functions.

-Alternatively, you could compose your layouts from re-usable template functions and string.
+Alternatively, you could compose your layouts from re-usable template functions and strings.
 If you find your layouts nesting more than one or two levels, perhaps composition would be a better strategy.

 ### Layout styles